 Start a new career in as little as 6 months instead of 2-4 years4

-Because our goal is to train as many students as we can, NTI has moved away from traditional semesters and their start dates.
-NTI students can start learning every 3 – 10 weeks depending on which program they choose.
+Since we’re a school, NTI’s goal is to train as many students as we can.
+That is why NTI has moved away from traditional semesters and start dates.
+Generally, NTI programs start every 3 – 10 weeks (depending on the program).

-CDL-A Truck Driver Training: Starts every 7 weeks
+CDL-A Truck Driver training starts every 3 weeks.

-Tuition at NTI ranges from $2,895 to $18,495 depending on the program.
-Most programs are eligible for financial aid and GI Bill® benefits
+Specifically, tuition at NTI ranges from $2,895 to $18,495 depending on the program.
+And, most programs are eligible for financial aid and GI Bill® benefits

 Before any payment is made, all students must take part in an admissions interview with one of our Admissions Representatives.
 During the interview, the advisor will explain the program, determine eligibility for admission to the program, and discuss financial aid and payment options.